merlinMorgan16/Snake_Game/README.md

 # 🐍 Snake_Game 🐍

-A simple Snake game implemented in Java using Swing.
+A Snake game implemented in Java using Swing.

 ## About

-This repository contains a simple implementation of the classic Snake game using Java and Swing.
+This classic Snake game uses Java and Swing.
 The game allows you to control a snake that moves around the game board, eating apples 🍎 and growing longer.
 The objective is to achieve the highest score by eating as much apples 🍎 as possible without colliding with the the snake's own body.